Book Review & Summary: The Four Agreements: A Practical Guide to Personal Freedom (A Toltec Wisdom Book) by Don Miguel Ruiz

 - Use words carefully and speak well.
 Use words with caution to others and yourself, and do not spread the seeds of negative energy, because these things will spread in your mind for a long time.
 On the contrary, spread positive things and spread branches.
 The loose leaves are positive energy.

 - Don't take the right seat.
 Don't take the right seat for any language, behavior, or thought that is imposed on you.
 If you don't think like this, he can't hurt you, because what he transmits is the reflection of his world, not yours.
-All this is related to You have nothing to do.
+All this is related to You having nothing to do.

 - Don't Assume Don't make any assumptions about any situation, if you have the chance, ask, if you don't, just wait.